 Financial marketing has always been expensive.
 High CAC, long sales cycles, strict regulations.
-Most financial institutions spend between $200 and $800 to acquire a customer, depending on the product.
+Most financial institutions spend between $200 and $800 dollars to acquire a customer, depending on the product.

-This is what works in financial marketing now: a hybrid strategy that optimizes for both traditional search engines and AI platforms, focused on lowering CAC and generating qualified leads.
+This is what works in financial marketing right now: a hybrid strategy that optimizes for both traditional search engines and AI platforms, focused on lowering CAC and generating qualified leads.

-Why the CAC in the financial sector continues to rise
+Why CAC in finance continues to rise

 The CPC for financial keywords in Google Ads is between $8 and $45 depending on the product.
 For high-value keywords, the CPC can reach $80-$120 dollars.

-A banking customer was spending $180,000 a month on Google Ads for one of their product segments.
+A banking client was spending $180,000 dollars monthly on Google Ads for one of their product segments.
 They generated 1,200 leads.
 They converted 140 customers.
 CAC: $1,285.

 The hybrid marketing strategy that lowers CAC in the financial industry